 Watch the sauces.
 Creamy sauces, mayo-heavy dressings, and deep-fried coatings add hidden calories fast.
 Ask for dressing on the side or go for olive oil and lemon.

 Don't stress about one meal.
-One restaurant meal won't ruin weeks of good eating.
-The problem is when eating out becomes the default instead of the exception.
+One restaurant meal won't undo weeks of good eating.
+The problem is when eating out becomes the default rather than the exception.
 If 80-90% of your meals are prepared by you, the occasional dinner out is absolutely fine.

 Casemates Square and Ocean Village both have options that work.
 You just need to scan the menu with your goals in mind rather than going in on autopilot.